This class has filled. To be added to the waitlist, email firstname.lastname@example.org.

 This program, when participated in its entirety, is available for 2.5 continuing education credits.
 Division 39 is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Division 39 maintains responsibility for this program and its content.
 This presentation also meets the requirements of WAC 246-809-620 (definition of recognized categories of continuing education for licensed mental health counselors, marriage and family therapists and social workers).

-In this Alliance Master Class, Dr. Gonzalez will engage with participants in a close reading of his recent paper, “First world problems and gated communities of the mind: An ethics of place in psychoanalysis”.
-Dr. Gonzalez will elaborate upon his thinking since publication, facilitate discussion, and answer questions.
-All participants will receive a copy of the article upon registration.
+In this Alliance Master Class, Dan Shaw, LCSW will lead participants in a close reading and discussion of two chapters from his most recent book, Traumatic Narcissism and Recovery: Leaving the Prison of Shame and Fear (Routledge, 2022).
+All participants will receive a copy of the chapters upon registration.
 In order to provide an intimate, stimulating discussion, the group will be limited to 10 participants who can directly engage with the author.

 Participants: This event is designed for graduate level students in mental health and all mental health professionals from introductory to advanced levels.
 The presentation is geared for clinicians who wish to advance their knowledge and expand their skill base in psychodynamic clinical work.

-Refund Policy: Refunds less a $35 handling fee will be given up until one week before the presentation.
+Refund Policy: Refunds less a $35 handling fee will be given up until three weeks before the presentation.

 This program, when participated in its entirety, is available for 2.5 continuing education credits.
 Division 39 is committed to accessibility and non-discrimination in its continuing education activities.
 Division 39 is also committed to conducting all activities in conformity with the American Psychological Association's Ethical Principles for Psychologists.
 Participants are asked to be aware of the need for privacy and confidentiality throughout the program.
 If program content becomes stressful, participants are encouraged to process these feelings during discussion periods.
 If participants have special needs, we will attempt to accommodate them.
 Please address questions, concerns and any complaints to John Allemand at 253-509-8302.
 There is no commercial support for this program nor are there any relationships between the CE Sponsor, presenting organization, presenter, program content, research, grants or other funding that could reasonably be construed as conflicts of interest.
 Participants will be informed of the utility/validity of the content/approach discussed (including the basis for the statements about validity/utility), as well as the limitations of the approach and most common (and severe) risks, if any, associated with the program's content.